LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * Secrets: a method to securely embed personal information into your fork of LoopWorkspace to enable GitHub to have access required to build Loop
     * There are 6 Secrets that must be added to your fork of LoopWorkspace
     * These Secrets work for any branch in your fork (main or dev, for example)
+    * These same Secrets can be added to your fork of another repository configured with the same GitHub build method - there will soon be other repositories using this method.
+Please be patient.
 * [App Store Connect](https://appstoreconnect.apple.com): a website available for Apple Developers to review their apps
     * Once you purchase an Apple Developer annual account, you are an Apple Developer and have access to this site
     * Most Loopers will just have one App (Loop) on their page (and only after a successful build)